 - 8 Related Las Vegas Pool Articles We’re Sure You’ll Love

 Las Vegas has a reputation for costing a fortune, so maybe you’re looking for an activity that won’t require a cover charge.
-For those living locally, there are dozens of pools free to enter.
-For non-Nevada residents, there are some notable options.
+For those living locally, there are several Las Vegas pools open to public use.
+Even for non-Nevada residents, there are some notable options.

 Keep in mind that “free” here refers to the entrance fee and that amenities such as food, drinks, and lounge space may cost you more.